D2L’s Learning Management System provides a few points of administration to manage access to its extensibility features.

 A. When the provider of third-party app or service wants to make it available, the provider must register with the Keytool service to request an ID-key pair for the application.
 You should request a different ID-key pair for each “released version” of your application or service.
 After approval, the Keytool lets you see your new ID-key pair, so you can copy these credentials and build them into your application and use it for signing.

-When the Keytool assigns an application an ID-key pair, it adds the record to its master list, with any appropriate limiting information required (for example, most applications will only need to be operable in conjunction with a specific LMS deployment).
+When the Keytool assigns an application an ID-key pair, it adds the record to its principal list, with any appropriate limiting information required (for example, most applications will only need to be operable in conjunction with a specific LMS deployment).

 As of Brightspace 10.3 Service Pack 13, LMS administrators can register limited apps directly through the Manage Extensibility tool in the LMS.